MSHSL State Debate Tournament

 - Collapse in summary.
 It is not a strategy to go for tons of blippy arguments hoping something will stick just to blow up one or two of those things in final focus.
 The purpose of the summary is to pick out the most important issues, and you must collapse to do that well.

 - Weigh as soon as possible.
-Comparative weighing is essential for preventing judge intervention, and meta-weighing is even better.
+Comparative weighing is essential for preventing judge intervention, and meta-weighing is cool too.
 I want to vote for teams that write my ballot for me in final focus, so try to do that the best you can.

 - Speech organization is key.
 I literally want you to say what argument I should vote on and why.